-- Cue tip shaper tool - A cue tip can become misshapen during normal use, which can create some real problems in getting a consistent hit.
+- Cue tip shaping tool - A cue tip can become misshapen during normal use, which can create some real problems in getting a consistent hit.
 The tool will shape the tip so it is playable.

 - Tip tapper/roughing tool - As you constantly hit balls; the cue tip hardens from the constant impressions.
 This creates a problem in holding chalk.
 Without a well-chalked tip, many shots risk the chance of a miscue.
 The tool roughs up the tip surface, making it easier to hold chalk and avoid those embarrassing cue mistakes.